LandryNorris/os/README.md

 GDB server args: -s -S -cdrom <path to iso>
 ```

-Click the 'Debug' button in the IDE to
+Click the 'Debug' button in the Ide to
 start QEMU.
 Breakpoints and other debugging
 tools within CLion will work.